CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/results.md

     Fig. 3.3.
 Features which our model has found to increase the likelihood of graffiti.
 </p>

 From this table we learn that more graffiti in the vicinity of a building will increase the chances of that building having graffiti.
-Buildings on arterial streets and those with flat roof types will also have a higher chance of being vandalized.
+Buildings on arterial streets and those with flat roof types will also have a higher chance of being vandalized, as was hypothesized in our observations.

 From the information given to us in these tables, we learn that, when planning cities, we should have more dense areas, and less buildings with very few people next to them.
 Our hypothesis for this is that if there are more people in an area, there are consequently more eyes protecting it from vandalism.
-We also learn that graffiti spreads similar to a virus, that is, one building to the next.
+We also learn that graffiti spreads similar to a virus, that is, from one building to the next.
 Hence, in cleanup operations, buildings at the edge of the 'infected' area should be dealt with first, because buildings at the heart of the area have a higher chance of having graffiti put on them again, since they are surrounded by more 'infected' buildings than ones at the edges.
 This could also be explained by people having less hesitation to paint on buildings with existing graffiti than on clean buildings or in a area with less graffiti.
 Cleaning present graffiti would then prove to be the most effective preventative measure.
 Furthermore, we should avoid building on arterial roads or at least invest additional resource for graffiti prevention.
-Our hypothesis being that arterial streets have lots of traffic and thus witnesess for the graffiti in case the perpertator wishes to present a message.
-Arterial roads are also key avenues of movement and easily accessible, possible increasing the risk of graffiti.
+Our hypothesis being that arterial streets have lots of traffic and thus onlookers for the graffiti in case the perpetrator wishes to present a message.
+Arterial roads are also key avenues of movement and easily accessible, possibly increasing the risk of graffiti.
 Lastly, since buildings with a flat roof type attract more graffiti, we should invest in higher quality and more elaborate buildings, rather than plain ones.
-In the long run, this will be more cost effective since there will not be any need to cleanup.
+In the long run, this will be more cost effective since there will not be any need for cleanups.

 The following map shows the resulting Vancouver graffiti heatmap if nothing is done.
-This was generated by fitting a linear regression model on the entire dataset and then putting that same dataset through the same model.
+This was generated by fitting a linear regression model on the entire dataset and then putting that same dataset through the model.

 ![Logistic Regression Predicted Heatmap](/assets/images/predicted_regression_heatmap.png)
 <p align="center">
     Fig. 3.4.
 Logistic Regression predicted heatmap.
 </p>

 Compared to the original heatmap, we notice that graffiti in Downtown, Mount Pleasant and Westend is set to increase, while the southern part of Marpole is trending towards becoming the newest hub for graffiti.
-Consequently, it would be a good idea to target these areas when it comes to enforcement.
+Consequently, it would be a good idea to target these areas when it comes to allocating enforcement.

 ## Classification